apache/cordova-docs/www/docs/en/dev/guide/platforms/android/tools.md

 As of **cordova-android@4.0.0**, Cordova for Android projects are built using [Gradle](http://www.gradle.org/).
-For instructions on building with Ant, refer to older versions of documentation.
+For instructions on building with Ant, refer to older versions of the documentation.

 ### Gradle Properties